dothiv/transactional-emails/click4life-registered-text-en.md

 {{ domainName }} is your digital Red Ribbon!
 Use it with pride.

-Your .hiv domain can help save lives. dotHIV rewards every visit with a small donation to HIV organizations around the world, like 'WE ACTx for hope' from Rwanda, which helps women living with HIV to give birth to and raise healthy babies.
+Your .hiv domain can help save lives. dotHIV rewards every visit with a small donation to HIV organizations around the world, like 'WE ACTx for hope' from Rwanda, who provide mothers, children and adolescents with a new perspective on their life.

 To make this work, all you need to do is join dotHIV’s micro donation program: